 ✎ Never leave without travel insurance.
 I got mine at HeyMondo.
 It is cheap and easy to set up.

-Top things to do at Costa Vicentina, Portugal
+Top things to Do on a Costa Vicentina Road Trip, Portugal

 The Costa Vicentina is incredibly diverse and merges, both the Alentejo countryside with the impressive and rugged coastline, and beaches that line this stretch of coast.

 It’s a true paradise for nature lovers and outdoor enthusiasts who want to escape the crowds and visit a part of Portugal that is still very much undiscovered.

 Here are some of my top recommendations for things to see and do in and around this region, the South West coast of Portugal, also known as the Costa Vicentina.